Content of this article:

 If you changed your surname while being married, you will remain the surname after the divorce is approved.
 To change this, you have to apply for a name change from the Norwegian tax administration (Norwegian: “skatteetaten”).

 When a divorce is approved, the spouses have to divide the fortune in the financial settlement.
 In the starting point, the fortune shall be divided after the principle of joint property.
 This starting point has some exceptions.
 At first, the spouses can make a prenuptial agreement.
-Then the spouse will keep all or some of their fortune during the marriage.
+In such an agreement it can be agreed that the spouse will keep all or some of their fortune during the marriage.
 Second of all, the spouses may have the right to unequal partition.
 This right appears to fortune that clearly can be traced back to assets the spouse had before the marriage.
-If the Norwegian citizen owned a car before the marriage, he or she gets the value of the car and its value at the financial settlement. .
+If the Norwegian citizen owned a car before the marriage, he or she gets the car and its value at the financial settlement .